kiba/Writings/for_science/chp27_epilogue.md

 Even her jail cell seemed barren of decoration.
 There were very few personal artifacts.

-Sidonia generally don't do imprisonment except for the most serious crime.
-There were only a few murders over the centuries.
-In fact, she was the only one in cellblock A.
+Sidonia reserved imprisonment only for the most serious of crimes.
+Murder certainly qualified for it, but there were only a few over the centuries.
+In fact, she was the only one housed at cellblock A in decades.

 The guards who worked there weren't certainly career correctional officers.
 They were psychologists and therapists, the only companions in this prison, at least until...